Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 }
 var j = i;   // j = 10.
 For var variables, the i is still defined after the loop.
 This is risky design.
 You should
              // never rely on the end value of a loop.
 Many things can cause it to be different.
 Always use let here,
-             // then i will not be valid and you won't be able to make this mistake.
+             // ie. in the loop, then i will not be valid and you won't be able to make this mistake.
 ```

 ### JavaScript versions